-- 1) Ten stakeholder meetings that included citizens, businesses, lake associations, state agencies, and local officials. - 2) Prioritized water and soil health issues and concerns for the watershed. - 3) Developed action items for specific watershed areas. - 4) State and local agencies adopted a ten-year watershed conservation plan.
+- 1) Ten stakeholder meetings that included citizens, businesses, lake associations, state agencies, and local officials; - 2) Prioritized water and soil health issues and concerns for the watershed; - 3) Developed action items for specific watershed areas; - 4) State and local agencies adopted a ten-year watershed conservation plan.

-The Mitchell Lake plan is based on the Pine River Comprehensive Watershed Management Plan.
-Mitchell Lake has stable water visibility (water clarity).
-The plan categorized the lake and land as Protect Management.
+The Pelican Lake plan is based on the Pine River Comprehensive Watershed Management Plan.
+The plan characterized Pelican Lake as having improving water visibility (water clarity), high sensitivity to phosphorus, and high economic significance to the community.
+The plan categorized the lake and land as Protection Management.
 This plan does not address Aquatic Invasive Species (AIS) because Counties have their own AIS Plan.